Studio70/Deported/README.md

 # Deported

+# This method has been patched

 A brain-dead simple Citizen Hack detection tool.
-Currently unpatched!

 ## How does it work?